SFPC/sfpc.github.io/_people/lauren-gardner.md

   role: Teacher
 - class: Spring 2019
   role: Teacher
+- class: Fall 2019
+  role: Organizer
 twitter: poohlaga
 github: poohlaga
 website: http://poohead.com
 place: Brooklyn, NY
 ---
-Lauren is a New York City–based product manager, community builder and artist.
+Lauren is a New York City–based community builder and artist.

-She is the co-owner of the art collective and DIY gallery Babycastles which has reinvented the arcade as a social space for independent video game culture.
+She is a Director of the art collective and DIY gallery Babycastles, which has reinvented the arcade as a social space for independent videogame culture.
 Lauren is also a partner at the School For Poetic Computation.
 She has spent 15+ years as a Technical Product Manager building enterprise level software for companies including Turner/Time Warner & Thomson Reuters.
 Building things through collaborative process is the heart of her professional and artistic pursuits.